pcdworks/website-ng/content/services/product-innovation-and-development.md

 Innovation™ process developed by PCDworks founder, psychologist Mike Rainone.

-Immersive Innovation serves as a catalyst to expand the solution space beyond the current thinking.
+The **Immersion Session™** innovation experience serves as a catalyst to expand the solution space beyond the current thinking.
 Through it, you gain new insight into your own understanding of the problem-the “aha” moment.

-All told, our Immersive Innovation process allows your team to define and decompose its problem, abandon preconceived notions, identify the solution space, and develop new and innovative concepts within this solution space.
-This all takes place at the PCDworks campus, where you're surrounded by the right people, the right psychology, and the right tools and technology to quickly move ideas to build out concepts.
+All told, our Immersive Innovation™ process allows your team to define and decompose its problem, abandon preconceived notions, identify the solution space, and develop new and innovative concepts within this solution space.
+This all takes place at the PCDworks campus, where you're surrounded by the right people, the right psychology, and the right tools and technology to quickly move ideas to built out concepts.
 And most importantly, it's the perfect location for distraction-free collaboration and breakthrough thinking.

 </template>